Leonardo2718/milc/README.md

 throw an error if used.

-Also, milc does not guarantee evaluation order for sub-expressions and function parameters as the M language does not define this.
+Also, milc does not guarantee evaluation order for sub-expressions and function parameters as the M language does not define these.
 Calling functions with visible side effects in sub-expressions should, therefore, be avoided.

 ## Dependencies